The Pacific Geoduck (scientific name Panopea generosa) is a species of very large edible saltwater clam.

 Geoduck farming has created an $80-million industry in the US.
 The oversized clam exports to China and sells at a high market value of around $33 per kilo.

 It’s quite an eye opener, due to it’s resemblance to the male appendage.
-The Geoduck is also really interesting though.
+The Geoduck is also really interesting.
 The clam is one of the longest-living animals of any type.

 The oldest Panopea generosa has been recorded at 168 years old.
 (This has been Fact Checked)